-The Remuneration Committee has determined that as at 31 December 2019, the three Executive Directors (being Chief Executive, Retail Operations Director and Finance Director) are designated as being Material Risk Takers (MRTs), as per the EBA technical standards; and are subject to both the PRA Remuneration Rules and the FCA SYSC 19D Dual Regulated Firms Remuneration Rules.
+The Remuneration Committee has determined that as at 31 December 2020, that three members of the Executive Team, being the Chief Executive, Finance Director and Retail Operations & Distribution Executive, are designated as being Material Risk Takers (MRTs), as per the EBA technical standards; and are subject to both the PRA Remuneration Rules and the FCA SYSC 19D Dual Regulated Firms Remuneration Rules.

-The table below sets out the aggregate remuneration for staff who are MRTs in relation to their services to the Society for the year ended 31 December 2019.
-All remuneration in both years was fixed.
+The table below sets out the aggregate remuneration for staff who are MRTs in relation to their services to the Society for the year ended 31 December 2020.
+The variable remuneration reflects a discretionary bonus payment made to the individuals and is not based on a contractual agreement.

-201
+No of staff Fixed remuneration £000 Variable remuneration £000 Total remuneration £000

-No of staff Total remuneration £000
+Material Risk Takers 3 240 11 251

-Material Risk Takers (Executive Directors) 3 228
+(Executive Team, as defined above)